David L. Rouse

 PURPOSE OF THE COURSE: The couse will examine a range of philosophical writings from African and the African diaspora (the Caribbean and Noth America).
 The student should gain not only a heightened appreciation of Black cultures from slavery to hip-hop, but a critical understanding of the interaction of culture and philosophical reflection in the context of the Black experience.

 COURSE REQUIREMENTS AND GRADING: Students are expected to attend class and do the assigned readings before each class session.
-There will be a mid-term, a final, and a term paper, each counting 25% of the course grade.
-The remaining 25% will be based on class participation.
+For 200 level students, there will be a mid-term and a fnal, each counting for 1/3 of the course grade.
+The remaining 1/3 will be based on class participation.
+For 300 level students, there will be a mid-term, a final, and a term paper, each counting 1/4 of the course grade.
+The remaining 1/4 will be based on class participation.
 The term paper is to be on a topic chosen by the student and approved by the instructor.
 It should be 10-12 pages in length.

 Grades are assigned as follows.